Kmakj/Technology-Notes/README.md

 const element = <Welcome name="Sara" />;
 ```

 When React sees an element representing a user-defined component, it passes JSX attributes to this component as a single object.
-We call this object “props”.
+We call this object **props**.
 The following code will render "Hello, Sara" on the page.

 ```